-While the odds are good that you know someone who has been affected by prostate cancer, you may not know all the facts.
+While the odds are good that you know someone affected by prostate cancer, you may not know all the facts.
 Learn the hereditary factors, treatment methods, and some possible preventive measures.

 The prostate gland is found only in men.
 It is located below the bladder and in front of the rectum.
 The urethra, a tube that carries urine, goes through the middle of the prostate.
 The function of the prostate is to produce semen, which provides nutrition and protection to sperm.

 Most prostate cancers (90%) are acinar adenocarcinoma.
 Adenocarcinoma describes the location of the cancer – within the gland cells that line the prostate.
 Acinar describes the way the cancer cells appear under the microscope.
-There are also other types of adenocarcinoma, including atrophic, foamy, colloid, and signet ring carcinoma.
+Other types of adenocarcinoma include atrophic, foamy, colloid, and signet ring carcinoma.
 The other 10% of prostate cancers include ductal adenocarcinoma, transitional cell (or urothelial) cancer, squamous cell cancer, carcinoid, small cell cancer, and sarcomas/sarcomatoid cancers.

 Prostate cancer is the second most common cancer in men, behind skin cancer.
 It is also the second leading cause of cancer death in American men, behind lung cancer.
-The American Cancer Society’s estimates for prostate cancer in 2020 in the United States are approximately 191,930 new cases and 33,330 deaths from prostate cancer.
-One in nine men are diagnosed with prostate cancer, and 1 in 41 men will die of prostate cancer.
+The American Cancer Society’s estimates for prostate cancer in the U.S. for 2021 are approximately 248,530 new cases and 34,130 deaths.
+About 1 in 8 men are diagnosed with prostate cancer, and 1 in 41 men will die of prostate cancer.
 The risk for prostate cancer increases with age.
 Prostate cancer is rare before age 40.
-Six in ten cases occur at age 65 or older, with an average age of diagnosis at age 66.
+About 6 in 10 cases occur at age 65 or older, with an average age of diagnosis at age 66.
 More than 3.1 million U.S. men are prostate cancer survivors.

 The exact cause of prostate cancer is unknown.
-What we do know is that mutations can occur in the DNA within prostate cancer cells, and these mutations can cause prostate cancer.
-Most of these mutations are somatic, meaning people are not born with them and that they are found only in the tumor tissue, not in other cells of the body.
+What we do know is that mutations can occur in the DNA within prostate cancer cells.
+These mutations can cause prostate cancer.
+Most of these mutations are somatic, meaning people are not born with them.
+They are found only in the tumor tissue, not in other cells of the body.
 Other mutations, called germline mutations, are hereditary and are often inherited from parents.
 Genes that can contain mutations linked with hereditary prostate cancer include ATM, BRCA1, BRCA2, CHEK2, EPCAM, HOXB13, MLH1, MSH2, MSH6, NBN, PMS2, and TP53.
 Links with other genes are being studied.

 Because the cause of most prostate cancers is unknown, many cases of prostate cancer cannot be prevented.
 However, there are a few preventive measures that men can take to possibly lower their risk.
-These include maintaining a healthy weight, exercising, and eating at least 2½ cups of a wide variety of vegetables and fruits daily.
-Some studies support taking minerals and vitamins for risk reduction, and others support taking medications, such as 5-alpha reductase inhibitors, including Finasteride (Proscar®) and Dutasteride (Avodart®) or aspirin.
+These include maintaining a healthy weight, exercising, and eating a variety of fruits and vegetables daily.
+Some studies support taking vitamins and minerals for risk reduction.
+Others support taking medications, such as 5-alpha reductase inhibitors, including Finasteride (Proscar®) and Dutasteride (Avodart®) or aspirin.